EmilHvitfeldt/smltar/docs/07_ml_classification.md

 ## Compare to a lasso classification model {#comparetolasso}

 Regularized linear models are a class of statistical model that can be used in regression and classification tasks.
-Linear models are not considered cutting edge in NLP research, but are a workhorse in real-world practice.
+Linear models are not considered cutting edge in NLP research, but are a \index{models!in production}workhorse in real-world practice.
 Here we will use a lasso regularized model [@Tibshirani1996], where the regularization method also performs variable selection.
 In text analysis, we typically have many tokens, which are the features in our machine learning problem.

 <div class="rmdnote">
 <p>Using regularization helps us choose a simpler model that we expect to generalize better to new observations, and variable selection helps us identify which features to include in our model.</p>